AlexandreBrillant/yupee/README.md

 } )();
 ```

-When loading the htm page, the end user will see ***Content 1***, ***Content 2*** and ***Content 3**.
+When loading the html page, the end user will see ***Content 1***, ***Content 2*** and ***Content 3**.
 Each Yup component paints a content in a part of the HTML page.

-The other way which is better is using a "data-yup" attribute, then it will use the attribute id for loading automatically the yup component inside a yups subdirectory.
+The other way which is better is using a "data-yup" attribute, then it will use the html attribute id for loading automatically the yup component inside a "yups" subdirectory.
+So you needn't to use the "load" method or the "into" method.

+Example

 ```html
 <html>